CA4022/CSC1109-Data-Speed-and-Scale/docs/lab3/index.md

 observe what is contained in `d`, `e`, `f` and `G` after each dump.

 QUESTION: The output of `DUMP G` can tell us a lot about how pig handles schema on the fly.
 Take some time to examine and reflect upon the results you get here.
-What do you interesting things do you notice about this output?
+What interesting things do you notice about this output?

 ```pig
 --8<-- "lab3/src/merge_csv.pig"